 The duPont Memorial Library, located on the grounds of Stratford Hall, serves as an educational classroom, meeting space, and research facility for studying members of Stratford Halls community, including the Lee family of Virginia, enslaved African and African Americans, indentured workers, as well as the plantation landscape.

 The library was constructed in 1980 in memory of Jessie Ball duPont, a member of Stratford Hall’s first Board of Directors and a generous supporter of education and research.
 The duPont Library is now home to the Lee Family Digital Archive, an on-line repository for Lee family documents and reference materials.

-In addition to its specialized reference collection of approximately 8,000 books on American history, biography, architecture, gardening, and the decorative arts, the library holds special collections of more than 4,000 rare books, manuscripts, historic photographs, and the Robert E. Lee Memorial Association archives.
+In addition to its specialized reference collection of approximately 8,000 books on American history, biography, architecture, gardening, and the decorative arts, the library holds special collections of more than 4,000 rare books, manuscripts, historic photographs, maps, and the Robert E. Lee Memorial Association archives.
 A digital catalog of the rare book collection is available on-line at the Founding Fathers Library Consortium website.
 The duPont Library’s partnership through the Consortium with the libraries at Mount Vernon and Gunston Hall brings our resources to an increasingly larger audience.

 COLLECTIONS & RESEARCH